-Storm, outages ravage Warren
+UPDATE | Storm ravages Warren; new warnings issued

-There are about 507 people without power in Trumbull County, according to the Ohio Edison website.
+WARREN — There are about 507 people without power in Trumbull County, according to the Ohio Edison website.

 Of those, 477 were in Warren as of 3:30 p.m.
 A Trumbull county dispatcher said a storm caused trees to fall on power lines.
 The dispatcher said the 911`center is getting several calls about the storm causing damage such as trees falling.